warden-protocol/wardenprotocol/docs/docs/learn/spaceward/connect-your-cosmos-wallet.md

 # How to connect your wallet?

-To use SpaceWard, you must connect your Cosmos wallet with your Warden account.
+To use SpaceWard, you must connect your Cosmos wallet to your Warden account.
 Please select "Connect" on the homepage to proceed.

 ![connect wallet](https://i.ibb.co/mSDXVCP/connect-wallet1.png)